How to create a sales territory plan: 6 simple steps

 When refining your ICP across each region, you might want to conduct surveys and interviews with potential customers, analyse successful competitors’ customer bases, and consider how cultural differences affect buying behaviour and preferences.

-Once Cognism has expanded into a region, they determined its ICP by looking at the following factors:
+Once Cognism has expanded into a region, it determines its ICP by looking at the following factors:

 5. Create an account allocation strategy